Frustrations grow as marchers demand faster climate action

 “They might not actually do anything about it but they pretend that they do … and they will just put it off for 20-30 years,” Wood said.

-Whether a tactic to increase pressure on governments or rejection of the negotiations, Thunberg’s dismissive talk of the two-week summit — which has another week to go — has resonated inside and outside the summit site.
-Government leaders and negotiators say they are equally aware as marchers of the urgency of their task, with time slipping away to rein in pollution from fossil fuels before the Earth faces much higher levels of warming.
+Thunberg’s dismissive talk of the two-week climate summit — which has another week to go — has touched a nerve inside and outside the summit site.
+Government leaders and negotiators insist they are as equally aware as the marchers of the urgency of their task, with time slipping away to rein in pollution from fossil fuels before the Earth faces much higher levels of warming.

-Marcher Jason Cook, 54, came to Glasgow with two friends and all three wore helmets bearing the word “blah.”
+Jamila Khatoon from Pakistan carried a sign in Glasgow about three glaciers in her region that may disappear because of climate change.

-Cook, like other marchers, echoed Thunberg’s words: “We don’t want to hear any more blah, blah, blah,” he said.
+“The glaciers are melting,” Khatoon said.
+“Villages are drowning.
+Nobody is doing anything.”

-British Prime Minister Boris Johnson has been one of many global leaders acknowledging Thunberg’s phrase as they defend the progress made by governments in raising promises of emissions cuts and climate financing.
+Elaine Knox, 69 and William Oliphant, 60, both from Glasgow, said they were attending the rally for the next generations.

-Elizabeth May, a Canadian member of parliament and 16-time participant in the U.N. climate talks, joined the Glasgow demonstrators Saturday.
+“I’m dying before the worst happens,” Knox said.
+“It’s the youngsters we’re leaving a horrible, horrible world.”

-“Overwhelmingly, the protests make a difference,” May said.
-“Most of the people on the inside are here in their hearts and sometimes physically.”
+British Prime Minister Boris Johnson, whose country is hosting the talks, has defended the progress made by governments in raising promises of emissions cuts and climate financing, while acknowledging the public’s demands that more needs to be done.

-Inside the huge U.N. conference venue, negotiators knuckled down for a seventh straight day of talks amongst almost 200 nations to finish draft agreements that can be passed to government ministers for political approval next week.
-Among the issues being haggled over are a fresh commitment to capping global warming at 1.5 degrees Celsius (2.7 degrees Fahrenheit), getting countries to review their efforts more frequently to increase the pressure for deeper cuts, and providing more financial support for poor nations to adapt to climate change.
+At the huge U.N. conference venue, negotiators spent a seventh straight day haggling over draft agreements that can be passed to government ministers for political approval next week.
+Among the issues under discussion were a fresh commitment to capping global warming at 1.5 degrees Celsius (2.7 degrees Fahrenheit), pushing countries to review their efforts more frequently to increase the pressure for deeper cuts, and providing more financial support for poor nations to adapt to climate change.

 “I think we have overall made progress,” Sharma said Saturday.
 “I think people have been constructive in the negotiating rooms.”